Engin-Boot/pong-stage-shweta-shinde/Stage0/sequence-start.md

 There are four entities initialized-
     one instance of class GameBall, two instances of Slabs, one instance of ScoreKeeper.
-    The fieldInitializer method must initials are the member field of all instances.
+    The fieldInitializer method initials the member field of all instances.
 The GameController Module controls all the functionalities of the game The BallMovement Module controls the motion of the ball The SlabMovement module controls the motion of slabs